Atahhabibi/EXPERIMENTAL-SHELL-XSH-/Readme.md

     - Exit the shell: `cssc0000% exit`

 ## Novel/Significant Design Decisions:
-- Implemented basic command execution and handling of piped commands using `fork` and `execvp`.
+- Implemented basic command execution and handling of piped commands.
 - Included detailed error handling for failed command executions.
 - Simplified the design to focus on core functionality as required by the assignment.